racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/SampleApp.md

 ####interface/actor/domainname
 * actor: this directory contains the model of actors in your PyApp.
 An actor is your interface to the reality.
-Tasklets in this section will interact with the reality, for example send out an e-mail.
+Tasklets in this section will interact with the reality, for example send an e-mail.
 * domainname: this will mainly be the name of your PyApp, `crm` in case of this sample PyApp.